Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 Top hats, walking canes, and elegant suits.
 Factories and railroads, advanced sewer systems, and everything modern (relatively, at least).
 Wedland is the prime, living and breathing example of the industrial revolution.
 The shrinking forests pose little threat, but not all danger is obsolete when shapeshifting devils slowly and insidiously infiltrate society's higher classes.

 ## Dwarven Technology
-The the industrial advancements of Morgenfell are based on technology developed by dawrven engineers.
+The industrial advancements of Morgenfell are based on technology developed by dawrven engineers.
 They've invented firearms which help defend citizens from the horrors of the forests, the steam engine which powers trains and carriages, and the electric telecommunicator which allows the transmission of coded messages.

 ### Firearms
 The invention of firearms was a revolutionary milestone in the history of Wedland, and one of the crucial steps leading to the implementation of the Arcane Dictum.
-Firearms are now commonplace in villages and cities, but owning and using them is regulated by the requirement of an official lisence.
+Firearms are now commonplace in villages and cities, but owning and using them is regulated by the requirement of an official license.

-#### Firearm Lisence
+#### Firearm License
-To get a lisence for owning and using a firearm, a citizen must file an official request to the department of safety, after which they'll be summoned for an interview to assess the necessity of such a lisence and suitability of the citizen to own a firearm.
-Soldiers and guards get a similar lisence at the end of their training.
-A firearm carrier must have a lisence on their person at all times in case of an inspection.
+To get a license for owning and using a firearm, a citizen must file an official request to the department of safety, after which they'll be summoned for an interview to assess the necessity of such a license and suitability of the citizen to own a firearm.
+Soldiers and guards get a similar license at the end of their training.
+A firearm carrier must have a license on their person at all times in case of an inspection.

 ### The Steam Engine
 Yet another revolutionary invention that allowed the Arcane Dictum to become a reality, the steam engine allows for expediency in transportation without relying on magic.
 The steam powered train and the steam carriage allow for travel both inside and outside of the city, respectively.